18012 Bollinger Canyon Road, San Ramon, CA 94583

 Las Trampas Ridge, reached via Chamise and Bollinger Creek Loop trails, is east of Bollinger Creek.
 The view from the ridge affords the sights of the Ygnacio, San Ramon and Amador valleys, Mt.
 Diablo, Carquinez Straits and other distant points of interest.
 The Corduroy Hills Trail, skirting Eagle Peak, is for hiking only, as are the Sycamore, Mahogany and Trapline trails.
 Boots are recommended.
 Park visitors should use only signed trails that appear on the map; trails that do not appear on the map are not maintained by Regional Park staff, and some may be in a sensitive resource area.

 Near the parking lot are two picnic areas--Steelhead and Shady.
 Facilities are available on a first-come, first-served basis.
 The Little Hills Picnic Ranch is available for group picnics of between 50 and 1,000 people.
-For reservations, contact the Picnic People at (925) 462-1400, or visit their website at www.picnicpeople.com.
+For reservations, contact The Ranch, at Little Hills at (925) 837-8158, or visit their website at www.bookyourpicnic.com.

 The Corral Area is a reservable overnight group camp.
 Campers need to provide their own water.
 The park's water supply is inconsistent and water may be unavailable at any time.
 For information or reservations phone 1-888-EBPARKS or 1-888-327-2757, press option 2.

 The park is a good place for birdwatching.
 There are many species of hawks, and golden eagles are occasionally sighted.